Grab your flashlight, crawl under the covers, and check out one of these scary reads!

 October 19, 2020

-You might be too old for Trick-or-Treating, you’re never too old for scary stories (or Scary Stories to Tell in the Dark.)
+You might be too old for Trick-or-Treating, but you’re never too old for scary stories (or Scary Stories to Tell in the Dark.)

 Whether you’re looking for a classic haunting (try The Family Plot), a cozy Halloween murder mystery (curl up with Vampires, Bones and Treacle Scones), or something with b-movie charm (John Dies at the End or Meddling Kids)… this list has something for everyone!
 So grab your flashlight, crawl under the covers, and check out one of these scary reads.